-This policy will be posted on the company intranet.
-We will make you aware of any changes to it by email or on the company intranet.
-We will email this policy to any member of staff who may not have access to the intranet (i.e. if they are based at a client site)
+This policy will be posted on the Robert Walters Group website.
+We will make you aware of any changes to it by email or on the company's website.

 7. CONTACTS

 If you wish to discuss any issues concerning this Policy, please email legalcounsel@robertwalters.com.